-The placement is normally supervised by the incumbent of the host church or, in the case of a non-parochial setting, by the person with appropriate authority.
-It is important that the Training Incumbent appreciates the time commitment involved in the placement, recognising it as a full-time (or full-time pro rata) learning experience.
-During this period, the curate will be effectively released from their usual duties in the training context.
-Placements typically take place after the curate has been priested and are normally completed by the end of the third summer of curacy.
+It's important the TI understands that the placement will be a full time (or full-time pro rata) learning experience where the curate will be effectively absent from their own context during the placement.
+The placement usually takes place after the curate has been priested and is completed by the end of their third summer of curacy.